meteor-vue/vue-meteor/packages/vuex/README.md

 // Import a meteor collection
 import {Threads} from '/imports/api/collections';

-// Add trackers to the store module subModule.addTrackers({
+// Add resources to the store module subModule.addResources({
-  // Name of the tracker
+  // Name of the resource
   threads() {
     // Context variables
-    let sub;
+    let updateCount = 0;

     // You can execute arbitrary code here